-CLASS YEAR LEVEL TEAM SIZE GENDER REQUIREMENTS SCHOOL SIZE A Years 1 - 6 Min 4 - Max 10 At least 50% female.
-N/a A 1 Years 1 - 6 Min 6 - Max 10 At least 50% female.
-Schools with an enrolment of 200 or less A2 Years 1 - 6 Min 6 - Max 10 At least 50% female.
+CLASS YEAR LEVEL TEAM SIZE GENDER REQUIREMENTS SCHOOL SIZE A1 Years 1 - 6 Min 8 - Max 10 At least 50% female.
+Schools with an enrolment of 200 or less A2 Years 1 - 6 Min 8 - Max 10 At least 50% female.
 Schools with an enrolment of more than 200.

-1.3 Team Composition
+1.3Team Composition

-- All entries are to be team entries and must consist of current school students. - All team members must be familiar with the operation of their vehicle, innovation or pushcart and must participate equally in the assessments at the event in Maryborough. - Team members do not have to all come from the same school.
-They could be part of a scout, church, or other community group, however they must all be current school students and be covered by the group's insurance.
-Where non-school teams have riders from other schools participating in Energy Breakthrough, they must have written approval from the Principal of the school.
+- All entries are to be team entries and must consist of current school students. - All team members must be familiar with the operation of their pushcart and must participate equally in the pre-event video and during assessments at the event in Maryborough. - Teams in the Pushcart category will consist of:

-- Teams in the Pushcart category will consist of: - a minimum of eight (8) and a maximum of ten (10) participants, - of whom at least half must be female. - All team members must participate in the Design and Construction and Display and Presentation elements of the event. - Each team member must participate in at least two of the three track components: sprint, endurance and obstacle. - The team may obtain the assistance of other students, parents, friends, local trade's people, community groups, etc, in the development of the pushcart.
+- a minimum of eight (8) and a maximum of ten (10) participants, of whom at least half must be female. - Each team member must participate in at least two of the three track components: sprint, endurance and obstacle. - The team may obtain the assistance of other students, parents, friends, local trade's people, community groups, etc, in the development of the pushcart.
 However, adults and other students are not permitted to assist the team when competing.